Thermodynamic phase transition of Euler-Heisenberg-AdS black hole on free energy landscape: The Euler-Heisenberg-AdS black hole

 with

-where $M$ is the mass of the black hole, $Q$ is the electric charge, and $a=\frac{8\tilde{\alpha} ^{2}}{45m^{4}}$ is the Euler-Heisenberg parameter that regulates the intensity of the nonlinear electrodynamics contribution; $\tilde{\alpha}$ is the fine structure constant and $\Lambda$ is the cosmological constant.
+where $M$ is the mass of the black hole and $Q$ is the electric charge, and $\Lambda$ is the cosmological constant; $a=\frac{8{\alpha} ^{2}}{45m^{4}}$ is the Euler-Heisenberg parameter, where $\alpha$ is the fine structure constant and $m$ is the electron mass (we take $c=\hbar=1$).
+Although the parameter $a$ is positive as introduced by Heisenberg and Euler, as an independent nonlinear model in gravity theory, it is also meaningful to study the case that the parameter $a$ is negative.
 The case $a=0$ corresponds to the RN-AdS black hole solution.